 3. What should I expect to pay in interest for federal student loans?

-Conclusion: How Do You Get A Student Loan?
+Conclusion: How Do You Qualify For Student Loans?

 One of the options for families looking for assistance in paying for college expenses is applying for a student loan.
 Both private and government loans offer benefits and drawbacks, depending on the individual borrower’s circumstances.